Renato Malota

-Renato Malota (born 24 June 1989) is an Albanian professional footballer who last played as a centre-back for Laçi in the Kategoria Superiore.
+Renato Malota (born 24 June 1989) is an Albanian former professional footballer who played as a centre-back.

 Club career

 Kukësi

 On 9 August 2012, Malota completed a transfer at newly promoted Kukësi in club's first ever top flight season.
 He was handed squad number 24, and played as starter in club's first ever Albanian Superliga match versus Luftëtari Gjirokastër which ended in a goalless draw.
 Malota made his first cup appearance on 24 October in the first leg of second round against Tirana to help Kukësi achieve a historic 4–0 win at home versus capital club.
 Malota's first score-sheet contributions came later on 10 February of the following year by netting the second of the 1–3 at Luftëtari Gjirokastër in the matchday 14.
 His second of the season came later on 7 April in form of an opener in an eventual 1–1 draw at Teuta Durrës.
 Malota concluded his first season at Kukësi by making 30 appearances, including 23 in league as Kukësi finished runner-up in championship to Skënderbeu Korçë and was eliminated in the semi-final of Albanian Cup by Laçi.